1981

 depression."[26]

-Maybe this was a reason for his depressions.
-Another rumour is that he didn't like
+reason for Vince's depressions.
+Another rumour is that he didn't like Martin and Dave

-reasons for Vince's strange behaviour.
+strange behaviour.

 Vince finished work at Speak & Spell (a title the band wasn't able to explain

-tour with the band for not spoiling the just sealed contracts.
+ready to go on tour with the band in order not to spoil the just sealed contracts.

-But before the tour-start Vince told the other members that he was going to leave
+But before the tour-start, Vince told the other members that he was going to leave

-the band: "Breaking the news was terrible.
+the band.
+"Breaking the news was terrible.
 They were expecting it in some ways.

 I'd been going through a gloomy phase, but I had to go round to their houses and